-How do I gain access and get started using the Makerspace equipment?
+How do I gain access and get started using the Collaboratory equipment?

 Stop by any time during the core drop-in hours and talk with a staff member or users of the space.
-To become a user, you need to attend a Makerspace Orientation and Safety Training Session, as well as completing the Makerspace Facility Use Agreement on Catalyst; after this, your Husky Card can be enabled to access the Makerspace equipment during core hours.
+To become a user, you need to be trained on general safely either 1-on-1 with a staff member or through a dedicated session.
+You must then sign the Collaboratory User Agreement.

 How much does it cost to use?

 There are no user fees for use of any of the equipment in the space.
 We will have a limited amount of stock (PLA plastics, material for laser cutting, ink and paper supplies, etc.) for first-time users to learn and build knowledge with.
 After that initial set of learning experiences, as well as for larger and specific projects, users will be asked to provide their own materials.